A Probabilistic Framework for Location Inference from Social Media: Conclusions

 \section{Conclusions}

 In this paper, we studied the problem of inferring user locations from social media.
 We proposed a general probabilistic model based on factor graphs.
 The model generalizes previous methods by incorporating content, network, and deep features learned from social context.
-The model is sufficiently flexible to support both supervised learning and semi-supervised learning.
-We presented several learning algorithms and proposed an Two-chain Metropolis-Hastings (MH+) algorithm, which improves the inference accuracy.
-Our experiments on four different datasets validate the effectiveness and the efficiency of the proposed model.
-We also implemented a parallel learning algorithm for the proposed model, which enables the proposed model to handle large-scale data.
+It is also sufficiently flexible to support semi-supervised learning with limited labeled data.
+We proposed a Two-Chain Sampling (TCS) algorithm, which significantly improves the inference accuracy.
+This algorithm is also parallelizable and is capable of handling large-scale networked data.
+Our experiments on three different datasets validated the effectiveness and the efficiency of the model.

-Inferring user demographics from social media is a fundamental issue and represents a new and interesting research direction.
+\hide{ Inferring user demographics from social media is a fundamental issue and represents a new and interesting research direction.
 As for future work, it would be intriguing to apply the proposed model to infer other demographic attributes such as gender and age.
 It is also interesting to connect the study to some real applications -- for example, advertising and recommendation -- to further evaluate how inferred location can help real applications.
-Finally, we also consider how to integrate social theories such as social status and structural holes to understand the underlying mechanism behind user behavior and network dynamics.
+Finally, we also consider how to integrate social theories such as social status and structural holes to understand the underlying mechanism behind user behavior and network dynamics. }